LISPBUILDER-SDL - Use SDL from Common Lisp

 [Function]

-Draws a circle circumference of color COLOR to the surface SURFACE.
+Draws a circle circumference of COLOR to SURFACE.
 Use DRAW-FILLED-CIRCLE-* to draw a filled circle.

 Parameters